antal-komornik/meetapp-frontend/README.md

 # meetapp-frontend
-MeetApp frontend app in expo
+MeetApp frontend app in expo.
+This program is available at https://meetapp.komornikantal.hu/